 Accessibility

-Beginning December 2022, we will be running an SEND consultation to help us improve accessibility at Centre of the Cell.
-If you have any suggestions about how we could make Centre of the Cell more accessible to you and others, or if you would like to get involved with the consultation process, please fill out this Microsoft form or get in contact with either Jessica Moon (Learning Team Leader) on: jessica.moon@qmul.ac.uk or Chloe Mowatt on: c.mowatt@qmul.ac.uk
+We are running an SEND consultation to help us improve accessibility at Centre of the Cell.
+If you have any suggestions about how we could make Centre of the Cell more accessible to you and others, or if you would like to get involved with the consultation process, please get in contact with Jessica Moon (Learning Team Leader) on: jessica.moon@qmul.ac.uk

 We appreciate your support, so participation in the consultation process will result in the opportunity to take part in some discounted and free shows!